Charts of the Week

 The updated heat map clearly indicates how this trend has spread: all of its indicators have slowed over the past four months.

-<h2 class="blog-h2 blog-h2-styles" id="European-electricity-market-settles-down-after-summer-panic">European electricity market settles down after summer panic</h2>
+European electricity market settles down after summer panic

-Featured in Charts of the Week on September 2
+Featured in: Charts of the Week on September 2

 Luckily for Europeans, electricity prices didn’t follow the futures curve we drew back in September.
 Prices dropped in October amid balmy temperatures and are returning to levels roughly in line with winter 2021.